aryangaikwadgit/Contract_Analyzer/README.md

   [Why the clause received this risk classification]

 Negotiation Tip
-  [Suggested language or approach — or "No negotiation needed" if the clause is already balanced]
+  [Suggested language or approach, or "No negotiation needed" if the clause is already balanced]
 ```

 **Contract Assistant**

-Once a contract is analyzed, you can ask follow-up questions like *"what are the risky clauses in it?"* and get answers grounded in the actual clause-level report — including which clauses were reviewed, their risk scores, and why they were classified that way.
+Once a contract is analyzed, you can ask follow-up questions like *"what are the risky clauses in it?"* and get answers grounded in the actual clause-level report, including which clauses were reviewed, their risk scores, and why they were classified that way.

 ## Tech Stack